conqueror23/upguard-home-test-bolong/README.md

 4. Every report creation generates a new Google Drive folder, and the AI Agent handles the full RAG workflow, including generation and export.
 5. This process follows a plan-and-execution workflow with minimal end-user interaction.
 6. All infrastructure has been manually set up.
+7. This solution was delivered through cloudbased n8n instance,limited integration are availabe to us

 ## How you would improve it if you had more time